-As a result, there are a lot of brands and models in countries like Holland, France, and Spain that aren’t commercially imported into the UK, so if you buy abroad, you can find boats that are customized to your specific needs rather than the demands of the general UK market.
+As a result, when it comes to buying a yacht in Spain, as well as in countries like Holland and France, you’ll discover numerous brands and models that are not commercially imported into the UK.
+This opens up a world of possibilities, allowing you to find boats that are tailored to your specific needs rather than conforming to the demands of the general UK market.

 Follow the below-mentioned tips if you are thinking of buying a yacht abroad: